 What do all of these stories share in common?

-Often referred to as ‘pure-play’ eCommerce businesses, products can only be purchased from these businesses by visiting their website.
-They do not have a physical premises that you can shop from and will often have warehouses to manage their stock and fulfillment.
+Often referred to as ‘pure-play’ E-commerce businesses, products can only be purchased from these businesses by visiting their website.
+They do not have a physical premise that you can shop from and will often have warehouses to manage their stock and fulfilment.
 Popular examples of ‘online only’ businesses are ‘asos.com’, ‘lookfantastic.com’ and ‘made.com’.

 Mail order businesses have a transactional website plus a printed catalogue and sometimes a physical store.
 Examples of mail order businesses include ‘Boden’, ‘House of Bath’ and ‘Lands End’.

 A dropshipper is a company that will often manufacturer, store and distribute products for other businesses for a set fee.
-If an eCommerce business decided to use a dropshipper, they would not touch their inventory, they would simply sell their products online and send the orders through to the dropshipper would would deal with the fulfillment of the goods.
+If an e-commerce business decided to use a dropshipper, they would not touch their inventory, they would simply sell their products online and send the orders through to the dropshipper would deal with the fulfilment of the goods.

 Big bricks and clicks

 These are large scale businesses that often have a strong physical presence and brand recognition and have built a transactional website on top of the platform.
 Popular examples of these businesses would be ‘Argos’, ‘Boots’ and ‘Topshop’.

 These businesses often have just one or two physical locations with an e-commerce website to accompany them.
 Examples these businesses would be ‘Boswells’, ‘Burford Needlecraft’ and ‘Brownsfashion.com’.